powerslacker/slacker/content/archives/abstraction-antipatterns-in-go.md

 }
 ```

 While the end result is many small interfaces (or function signatures) dispersed throughout the codebase, tests and mocks are easier to produce.
 Mocks can individually support the needs of the tests where they are used, as opposed to sharing common functionality.
-While it is more difficult to keep these smaller, bespoke `interface`s organized — it is much easier to refactor individual components, since functionality is no longer coupled to a shared contract.
+While it is more difficult to keep each bespoke `interface` organized — there is less need to as functionality is no longer coupled to a shared contract.

 ## Conclusion: How to Prevent Abstraction Antipatterns